Minty-Labs/Giver-of-Head-Pats/README.md

-<h1>Giver of Head Pats v4.0.82, <i>DSharpPlus (C#)</i></h1>
+<h1>Giver of Head Pats v4.1.0, <i>DSharpPlus (C#)</i></h1>
 <img src="https://i.mintlily.lgbt/HeadPatSharp.png" align="right" width="200" height="200" />
 <p>
 <a href="https://dotnet.microsoft.com/en-us/download/dotnet/6.0" target="_blank">dotNET 6</a> rewrite of a Discord Bot,
 created by <a href="https://mintlily.lgbt/">Lily</a>. <br>
 Hi, I am the <b>Giver of Head Pats</b>.
 I am here to give others head pats, hug, cuddles, and more.
 I am always expanding in what I can do.
 At the moment you can see what I can do by running the <code>hp!help</code> command. <br>
-I was recently rewritten from Javascript to C#.
-So if things seem broken or missing from the older version, don't worry, they'll be fixed or added in the near future.\nI hope I will be the perfect caregiver for your guild.
+I was recently rewritten from Discord.JS (Javascript) to DSharpPlus (C#).
+So if things seem broken or missing from the older version, don't worry, they'll be fixed or added in the near future.
+I hope I will be the perfect caregiver for your guild.
 </p>

 <h3>Bot Creator Information</h3>